Your Complete Guide To The Yorkshire Terrier!

-All tiny toy dogs are prone to hypoglycemia, which can be fatal if not recognized and treated.
+This condition can be fatal if not recognized and treated.

 To avoid this severe fall in blood sugar levels you need to feed your little dog more often that you would a larger breed.

 Should I buy a Yorkshire Terrier Puppy?

 The list of health issues might seem long.

 But in reality, it is no worse than many pure breeds.

 Yorkshire Terriers would benefit from being slightly larger and from having a more diverse gene pool.

 However, they have a reasonable skull shape for a tiny dog.